-- Students must maintain a 2.1 in all professional classes to complete the program and pass exit exams with a minimum score of 2.1 to be prepared to take the Washington state licensing exam for cosmetology. - Upon successful completion of the coursework, the student will be prepared to take the Washington State Examination of Cosmetology.
+- Students must maintain a 2.1 in all professional classes to complete the program and pass exit exams with a minimum score of 2.1 to be prepared to take the Washington state licensing exam for cosmetology; students must earn a 2.0 in all other classes. - Upon successful completion of the coursework, the student will be prepared to take the Washington State Examination of Cosmetology.